s-victor/TinyPedal/docs/customization.md

 ## Brands preset
 **Brands preset is used for customizing brand name that matches specific vehicle name.**

 Brands preset can be customized by accessing `Vehicle brand editor` from `Tools` menu in main window.
-See [Vehicle brand editor](#vehicle-brand-editor) section for complete editing guide.
+See [Vehicle Brand Editor](#vehicle-brand-editor) section for complete editing guide.

-`brands.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.
+`brands.json` preset will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

 ## Classes preset
 **Classes preset is used for customizing class name and color that matches specific vehicle class.**

 Classes preset can be customized by accessing `Vehicle class editor` from `Tools` menu in main window.
-See [Vehicle class editor](#vehicle-class-editor) section for complete editing guide.
+See [Vehicle Class Editor](#vehicle-class-editor) section for complete editing guide.

-`classes.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.
+`classes.json` preset will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

 ## Brakes preset
 **Brakes preset is used for customizing brake failure thickness and heatmap style that matches specific vehicle class.**

 Brakes preset can be customized by accessing `Brake editor` from `Tools` menu in main window.
-See [Brake editor](#brake-editor) section for complete editing guide.
+See [Brake Editor](#brake-editor) section for complete editing guide.

-`brakes.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.
+`brakes.json` preset will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

 ## Compounds preset
 **Compounds preset is used for customizing tyre compound symbol and heatmap style that matches specific tyre compound.**

 Compounds preset can be customized by accessing `Tyre compound editor` from `Tools` menu in main window.
-See [Tyre compound editor](#tyre-compound-editor) section for complete editing guide.
+See [Tyre Compound Editor](#tyre-compound-editor) section for complete editing guide.

-`compounds.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.
+`compounds.json` preset will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

 ## Heatmap preset
 **Heatmap preset is used for customizing heatmap color that matches specific value range of telemetry data, such as brake and tyre temperature.**

 Heatmap preset can be customized by accessing `Heatmap editor` from `Tools` menu in main window.
-See [Heatmap editor](#heatmap-editor) section for complete editing guide.
+See [Heatmap Editor](#heatmap-editor) section for complete editing guide.

-`heatmap.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.
+`heatmap.json` preset will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

 # User files